6 B2B SEO Case Study Insights from Real Brands

 That’s in comparison with 44.6% on average for the industry vertical, and second only to the technology industry.

 Earning customers is more effective than buying them—who would’ve thought?
-SEO involves improving your website and content to optimize the user experience and facilitate easy ranking by search engines.
+SEO involves optimizing your website to improve user experience and help with search engine rankings.

 Download your free ROI tracker and better support your SaaS SEO strategy

 Targeting the right keywords and optimizing your website for search engines is a key way of getting people interested in your offerings.
-A combination of SEO efforts—such as load time improvements and high-quality content—leads to increased organic traffic and more eyes on your product.
+A combination of SEO efforts—such as improved crawlability and proper indexing, as well as high-quality content—leads to increased organic traffic and more eyes on your product.

 Let’s take a look at the stats.

-SEO is so effective for generating leads that they’ll need their own name soon—SEOQLs?
+SEO is so effective for generating leads that they’ll need their own name soon.

-Keywords are a key part of SEO—they indicate to search engines what your product is all about.
-You’ve got primary keywords, as well as secondary and tertiary keywords, and you’ve also got long tail keywords.
+Keywords are still an important part of SEO—they indicate to search engines what your website is all about.
+You’ve got primary keywords, as well as secondary and tertiary keywords, and you’ve also got long tail keywords, which are usually 3-5 words and allow you to target specific demographics.
+For example, your primary keyword might be ‘wellness’ and your long tail keyword might be ‘financial wellness for pre-retirement employees’.

-Long-tail keywords are usually a collection of words that relate to the primary keyword, but that get less traffic and are therefore less competitive.
-Long-tail keywords can be a great way to reach your niche—given you know which long-tail keywords to target.
+Long-tail keywords are usually phrases t related to the primary keyword, but which get less traffic and are therefore less competitive.
+Long-tail keywords can be a great way to reach your target audience—given you know which long-tail keywords to target.

-Both social media and websites are self-serve options for brand discovery.
-Users don’t need to jump on a call or join a demo—they can consider your offerings in their own time and by their own research.
+Both social media and websites/blogs are self-serve options for brand discovery.
+Users don’t need to jump on a call or join a demo—they can consider your offerings in their own time usingtheir own research.

-Content marketing is a key part of any SEO strategy—it enables you to position your organization as a thought leader, as well as gives you the opportunity to develop your keyword strategy.
+Content marketing is a key part of any SEO strategy—it enables you to position your organization as a thought leader.
+Keyword research is a prerequisite for developing a high-quality content marketing strategy.

 We’ll talk more about content marketing in SEO shortly.